ethersphere/bee-docs/docs/installation/configuration.md

 *default* `1`

 The network ID for which to accept new connections.
-Set to 1 for mainnet.
+Set to 1 for mainnet, 2 for testnet.

 #### --p2p-addr

-*default* `:7070`
+*default* `:1634`

 The ip and port to listen for p2p protocol messages.